maria-yankova/oxide-orientation-analysis/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maria-yankova/oxide-orientation-analysis/HEAD)

-This repository contains Jupyter notebooks for exploring the data and analysis reported in the manuscript
+This repository contains Jupyter notebooks for exploring the data and analysis reported in the publication:

-"Untangling competition between epitaxial strain and growth stress through examination of variations in local oxidation"
+Yankova, M.S., Garner, A., Baxter, F. et al. Untangling competition between epitaxial strain and growth stress through examination of variations in local oxidation.
+Nat Commun 14, 250 (2023). https://doi.org/10.1038/s41467-022-35706-3

-Authors

-Maria S. Yankova1*, Alistair Garner1, Felicity Baxter1, Samuel Armson1, Christopher P. Race1, 2, Michael Preuss1, 3†, Philipp Frankel1, 2

-Affiliations

-1Department of Materials, the University of Manchester, Manchester M13 9PL, UK

-2Henry Royce Institute, Royce Hub Building, the University of Manchester, Manchester, M13 9PL, UK

-3Department of Materials Science & Engineering, Monash University, Clayton, 3800, Victoria, Australia

-*maria.yankova@manchester.ac.uk

-†michael.preuss@manchester.ac.uk

 To run the notebooks, clone this repository, then activate a new Python 3 virtual environement from the root of the cloned repository with: